Raw power, crazy torque, and easy wheelies are just a few of the many reasons why riding a street legal two-stroke is an experience all its own.

 Not that their 8.2-liter Cadillacs or their 5.7-liter Corvettes had anything to do with it – hulking V8s which were so inefficient they made less than 200 horsepower each.
-Talk about inefficiency… not that I’m bitter or anything.
+But I digress.

 Where Two-Strokes Are Going Next

 KTM was almost singlehandedly responsible for preserving the good name of two-stroke dirt bikes through the 2000s and 2010s.
-As great names like Honda started abandoning the technology, KTM doubled down by offering a full range of off-road two strokes for riders of any experience level.
+As great names like Honda started abandoning this technology, KTM doubled down by offering a full range of off-road two strokes for riders of any experience level.
 These days over half of KTM’s annual sales are two-strokes, and that’s a great sign for the future of this tech.

-If you’ve ever talked to an old-timey rider you’ve probably been regaled by stories of how “you might think your bike is fast, but a two-stroke – now that’s fast.”
-I used to think those guys were out of touch with modern bikes, but they’re spot-on: two-strokes are a different beast entirely.
+If you’ve ever talked to an old-timer you’ve probably heard things like, “you might think your bike is fast, but a two-stroke – now that’s fast.”
+I used to think those guys were out of touch with modern bikes, but it turns out they’re spot-on: two-strokes are a different beast entirely.
 Throw a leg over a two-stroke dirt bike and you’ll see what I mean, no matter what you ride right now.

-That brings us to 2018, and over the past few years thousands of riders have discovered the same thing.
+That brings us to now, and over the past few years thousands of riders have discovered the same thing.
 The number of new two-stroke models has increased exponentially since 2016 with names like Gas-Gas and Beta investing big bucks into this segment, and I’m personally thrilled that this incredible technology has found a way to persevere.

-The big news in 2018 is that KTM/Husqvarna has rolled out transfer port fuel injection, a technology that will allow for precise control over air-fuel mixtures and thus emissions, potentially leading to a new era of street legal two-stroke engines in a future I would love to live in.
+In 2018, the two-stroke saviors at KTM/Husqvarna announced transfer port fuel injection, a technology that ditches the carburetor in favor of precise control over air-fuel mixtures and emissions, potentially leading to a new era of street legal two-stroke engines in a future I would love to live in.

-It’s an innovation that would be over 40 years old by now had the industry focused on two-strokes the first time around.
-And the road bikes of today might be totally different – faster, lighter, and easier to maintain.
-So why are we not more excited by KTM’s innovation?
-Because right now two-strokes are selling better than they have in years, so there’s a lot of incentive for the industry to keep riding the carbureted cash train until it stops making deliveries.
+Efficient two-strokes would be over 40 years old by now had the industry focused on two-strokes the first time around.
+The road bikes of today could be totally different – faster, lighter, and easier to maintain.
+And because two-strokes are currently selling better than they have in years, there’s a lot of incentive for the industry to keep riding the carbureted cash train until it stops making deliveries.
 Kinda feels like déjà vu, huh?